-As an adviser, my best professional advice is that things tend to work best for students if they use any of the above networks for advice, and not their parents or family members.
+As a former academic adviser, my best professional advice is that things tend to work best for students if they use any of the above networks for advice, and not their parents or family members.
 This is not meant as a slight to any first-year families.
 But the reality is that official advisers on campus are going to be able to provide the best advice to students about classes, as they know our system in detail.

 If your students come to you asking course registration advice, I’d encourage you to flip the script and redirect with questions: What has your adviser said about your proposed course selections?
 Where on campus have you tried to talk about your course planning?
 Are there faculty/departments who could be helpful?
 Where might you go to find more information?

 You should know that in addition to having an assigned academic adviser, students can avail themselves of help from the professional academic counselors in the Office of Academic Advising.
-The Academic Bulletin will help them understand requirements for majors and minors, and the Course Completion Checklists on the Registration website can also help students keep track of required coursework.
+The Academic Bulletin will help them understand requirements for majors and minors, and the Course Completion Checklists on the Registrar’s website can also help students keep track of required coursework.

 Contact